 So what are the three questions that charities need to be asking themselves?

 1. Could your charity benefit from providing staff real-time and secure access to relevant data for engagement – whether working from home or whilst out and about?

 Cloud tools can be hugely beneficial for organisations looking to enable staff to work from anywhere, be more efficient and save money.
 Getting on board with Cloud technology enables everything from IT infrastructure, software, storage and security to be delivered as a service over the internet to users, wherever and whenever they need it.
 In addition, allowing staff to access data securely from their own devices that they pay for themselves could present a big cost-saving opportunity.

 2. Does your charity waste time managing different elements of fundraising with various applications that perhaps aren’t available remotely nor provide a single view of real-time budgets?

-Cloud solutions can overcome these challenges immediately, for example, Cloud Engage, our new donor relationship management system, helps charities process fundraising income, build marketing campaigns and manage merchandising and Gift Aid – all the core elements of fundraising management – ensuring they have a unified, accessible view of their financial affairs at all times.
+Cloud solutions can overcome these challenges immediately, for example, Cloud Engage, our new fundraising software, helps charities process fundraising income, build marketing campaigns and manage merchandising and Gift Aid – all the core elements of fundraising management – ensuring they have a unified, accessible view of their financial affairs at all times.

 3. Do you suffer from FoMo – a fear of missing out of charity donations made online and from mobile devices?